 Why You Shouldn't Use Soap on Your Face

-It's found in heavy duty cleaners, engine degreasers, shampoos, soaps, but hardly any of us get truly dirty enough to use a heavy duty cleanser like that all over our bodies.
-I would never recommend using a cleanser for your face, I haven't used a cleanser on my face in over 10 years.
+Lauryl Sulphate (which is the ingredient used in soaps that gives it that foaminess) is found in heavy-duty cleaners, engine degreasers, shampoos, and soaps, but hardly any of us get truly dirty enough to use a heavy-duty cleanser like that all over our bodies.

-What happens is the caustic cleanser (even Castile soap) strips your skin of it's naturally occuring oils that help to protect it.
-It changes the ph level of your skin.
-You strip your skin and the body says I need way more oil and it starts producing oil, then you add moisturizer and it says, oh, I don't need more oil.
-And you create this roller coaster.
+What happens is the caustic cleanser (even Castile soap) strips your skin of its naturally occurring oils that help to protect it and it changes the ph level of your skin.

 Oil cleansing is using oil to cleanse the skin instead of soap.